Perplexed? You’ve got nothing to lose by trying to provoke a guided dream and then using dream interpretation to understand it.

 “Why do I always say the wrong thing?”

 It can work if you do this.
-As they say, anything can happen and it often does.
-The thing is that you shouldn’t expect it to.
+As they say, anything can happen, and it often does.
+The thing is, you shouldn’t expect it to.
 That’s not specific enough.
 That’s you being depressed and self-destructive.
-Dream interpretation of guided dreams works much better if you’re being honestly proactive.
+Dream interpretation of guided dreams works much better if you’re honestly proactive.

 Your Creator doesn’t want you to destroy yourself either.